mouse-reeve/kyranides/03_book_1.md

 ## LETTER XIII.
 N.

-{G}, _an Herb.
-Nancrates, a Fish. {G},
+_[Νεκυία](http://lsj.translatum.gr/wiki/%CE%BD%CE%AD%CE%BA%CF%85%CE%B9%CE%B1), an Herb.
+Naucrates, a Fish.
-Bird.
+[Νῆττα](http://lsj.translatum.gr/wiki/%CE%BD%E1%BF%86%CF%84%CF%84%CE%B1), a Bird.
 Nemesites, a Stone._

-{G}, is the herb _Florinus_, i. e. _Tapsus
+Νεκυία is the herb _Florinus_, i. e. _Tapsus
-Mormjrits, and enclose it in an Iron Box, and Barbatus_ or _Mullein_: There are seven sorts of this Herb.
-It differs therefore as much as the Leaves, which ascend a cubit above the Earth, They burn the Leaves of this in Lamps for Wieks, For they have them in {G} (_i. e._ in Necromancy) which is performed in a Shell., which they do to this day.
-Wherefore they call this herb _Nekya_. _For {G}_ signifies _dead_. {G}, i. e. a Duck, is a bird swimming in Rivers, about the bigness of a Hen. {G} is the Sea-fish {G}, or _Remora, i. e._ Stop-ship; if this stick a Ship under Sail, it will not suffer the Ship stir, it would break first, or a Tree might sooner be pluckt up by the roots. _For the Gout_; This whole Fish boyled in Oyl, to the thickness of Wax, then the Oyl strained out, and boiled to the thickness of a Plaster, this applies Plasterwise cures the Gout. _Nemesites_ is a Stone from the Altar of _Nemesit_, a Goddess of the _Athenians_, It is an excellent stone.
-Let _Nemesit_ therefore be engraven on that stone, having one of her Feet upon a Wheel.
-Her Favour is like a Virgin's, holding in her left hand a _Pirrhis_, _i. e._ an Elne or Measure, and in her right hand a Rod, and with one foot treading upon an Oxe.
+Barbatus_ or _Mullein_: There are seven sorts of this Herb.
+It differs therefore as much as the
+Leaves, which ascend a cubit above the Earth,
+They burn the Leaves of this in Lamps for
+Wieks.
+For they have them in {G}
+(_i. e._ in Necromancy) which is performed in a Shell, which they do to this day.
+Wherefore they call this herb _Nekya_.
+_For {G}_ signifies _dead_. {G}, i. e. a Duck,
+is a bird swimming in Rivers, about the bigness of a Hen. {G} is the Sea-fish {G}, or _Remora, i. e._ Stop-ship; if this stick to a
+Ship under Sail, it will not suffer the Ship to stir, it would break first, or a Tree might sooner be pluckt up by the roots. _For the
+Gout_; This whole Fish boyled in Oyl, to the thickness of Wax, then the Oyl strained out, and boiled to the thickness of a Plaster, this applied Plasterwise cures the Gout. _Nemesites_ is a Stone from the Altar of _Nemesia_, a Goddess of the _Athenians_, It is an excellent stone.
+Let _Nemesis_ therefore be engraven on that stone, having one of her
+Feet upon a Wheel.
+Her Favour is like a
+Virgin's, holding in her left hand a _Pirrhis_,
+_i. e._ an Elne or Measure, and in her right hand a Rod, and with one foot treading upon an
+Oxe.
 And enclose under it the stone _Acronius_, and a little of the Mulberry-tree. _If therefore you shew that Finger to one possessed, the
-Devil will immediately confess himself and be gone._ _It is good also for Phantasms, and Dreams of Devils, and for Childrens Frights, and
+Devil will immediately confess himself and be gone.
+It is good also for Phantasms, and Dreams of Devils, and for Childrens Frights, and
 Nightly Fears._ But the Wearer must abstain from all polluted and unclean things. _For this